Dozens of melon-breads, no pounds gained. What is her secret?

 It's something of a running gag, as Tien, Yamcha, and Chiaotzu all eat similar amounts of food on King Kai's planet.

-Hei from Darker than Black is both an excellent cook, and known for eating a ridiculous number of servings◊ per meal.
+Hei from Darker Than Black is both an excellent cook, and known for eating a ridiculous number of servings◊ per meal.
 Granted, he probably burns a lot of calories due to all the super powered contractor fights he partakes in, but still.
-Since he's a Contractor, it initially seems that his eating habits are his Remunerationnote a bizarre, obsessive compulsive "payment" for the use of their powers like breaking their fingers, smoking, or drinking warm milk., but it turns out that, nope, he just really likes food.
+Since he's a Contractor, it initially seems that his eating habits are his Remunerationnote a bizarre, obsessive compulsive "payment" Contractors have to perform after using their powers; examples include: breaking their fingers (ouch!), smoking a cigarette, arranging pebbles in a pattern, writing bad poetry, drinking warm milk, etc, etc., but it turns out that, nope, he just really likes food.
 Misaki Kirihara isn't quite as bad, but does eat a lot as well (and likes fried food), which she justifies by claiming she gets lots of exercise as a cop.
 Gets taken over the top when the two of them have dinner together.

 Charles Grey in the Black Butler manga managed to eat Earl Phantomhive out of house & home, with 34 dishes piled high.